A-Z Popular Blog Leadership Search »

 Related Guides

 Fair game is a person or organization that is a reasonable target for criticism or an aggressive strategy.
-It embodies the idea that the ethics of a particular strategy may depend upon the target.
-This typically depends on factors such as the authority, responsibilities, strength, position, readiness and behavior of the target.
+This is an analogy to sports where in some cases you may tackle or apply pressure to someone only when they have the ball.
+Fair game embodies the idea that the ethics of a particular strategy may depend upon the authority, responsibilities, strength, position, readiness and behavior of the target.
+The following are common examples.

 Overview: Fair Game